michael-kricheldorf/flare-forecast.github.io-wiki/Gateway-Setup-Ubuntu-22.04-Server.md

 ## todo

 * new instructions for ssh keys
-* rest of instructions from 18.04
+* rest of instructions from 18.04 as needed